 Goal of the procedure

 The ultimate goal of a brow lift is to restore an attractive position and shape of the brow in relationship to the eye, with a slight upward curve in females and a straight line in males.
 It also opens up the eye space, helps eliminate temporal hooding and compliments the results of upper blepharoplasty.
+Our research on ideal upper eyelid aesthetic proportions (link) that was published in the Aesthetic Surgery Journal clearly showed that the arc or curve of the brow is very important component of an attractive looking eye.

 What are the different types of brow lift?